jmoguels/Copado-Importer-Action/README.md

 1. Create or update a pull request with Salesforce metadata changes
 2. The action will automatically run
+3. Once complete:
+   - The component lists will appear in the workflow summary
-3. Go to the "Actions" tab in your repository
-4. Click on the latest workflow run for your PR
+   - To access them: Go to Actions tab > Click on the workflow run > View the summary at the top

-5. Click on the "generate-component-list" job
-6. Find the following sections in the logs:
+4. If you prefer to have the lists automatically posted as PR comments (optional):
+   - Go to your repository settings
+   - Navigate to Settings > Actions > General
+   - Scroll down to "Workflow permissions"
+   - Select "Read and write permissions"
+   - Check "Allow GitHub Actions to create and approve pull requests"
+   - Save the changes
+   - Modify the workflow file to use PR comments (see "Enabling PR Comments" section)

+5. Copy the lists directly from the workflow summary (or PR comment if enabled)

 #### For Component Import List
 1. Find the "Display Component List for Copado Import" step